 Lake Placid, New York

-I used to think luxury and family travel adventures don’t go together, but now I know better.
-One of my personal favorite examples of this is Lake Placid’s Mirror Lake Inn Resort and Spa, which has married a high-end atmosphere and kid-approved perks since the 1930s.
-The best guest rooms for families are found in the lake cottage, across the street from the main building and right on the shore of Mirror Lake.
-The lake cottage has large two-room suites with one main room equipped with a king-size bed, sofa, and fireplace, as well as a second smaller bedroom with twin bunks.
+I used to think luxury and family travel adventures didn’t go together, but now I know better.
+One of my personal favorite examples of this is Lake Placid’s Mirror Lake Inn Resort and Spa, which has blended a laid-back-but-luxurious atmosphere and kid-approved perks since the 1930s.

-With sailing, boating, and swimming in summer, and winter sports ranging from ice skating to ski jumping (it is an Olympic town after all!), there is something for everyone in and around the resort.
-The luxury resort’s multiple restaurants give you a range of dining options too, from the AAA Four Diamond The View Restaurant to the more casual Cottage Restaurant, where you can even eat outside in a ski gondola.
+In summer, families can soak up the great outdoors with sailing, boating, and swimming.
+In winter, nearby options range from ice skating to ski jumping (it is an Olympic town after all!).
 There are plenty of activities at this family resort, including an Adirondack woods-inspired pool, yoga, nature hikes, and snowshoe treks, not to mention all the offerings of the Lake Placid Olympic region.

 Stowe, Vermont

-This mountain-view resort includes multiple restaurants, indoor and outdoor pools, whirlpool Jacuzzis, tennis courts, a full spa, and an Equestrian Center for horseback riding and carriage or sleigh rides.
+Seasonally, there are also organized activities for kids and teens.
 Families can enjoy the outdoor fire pits with s’mores kits as well as afternoon tea and hot cocoa, and a wide expansive lawn overlooking Mount Mansfield for running around or playing badminton or volleyball.
+In addition to standard hotel guest rooms, the resort also has “resort homes,” which are two- and three-bedroom units with full kitchens, fireplaces, washers and dryers, and plenty of privacy.

 Pigeon Forge, Tennessee